jax-ml/jax/docs/201/shard-map.md

 ## Collectives tutorial

-A `shard_map` need not be a pure map: function applications can communicate with each other via _collectives_, using axis names defined in the `mesh` argument.
+A `shard_map` need not be a pure map: function applications can communicate with each other via _collectives_, using the mesh's axis names.

 Recall that `shard_map` maps a function over shards, or blocks, of input data, so that this: